infinum/frontend-handbook/Angular/Angular guidelines and best practices/Assets & caching.md

 ### Server-side rendering

-If the application uses Server-side rendering, then the caching should be handled by the Node.js server.
+If the application uses server-side rendering, then caching should be handled by the Node.js server.

 When using Angular Universal, `server.ts` includes a piece of code in charge of serving the application client build files (this includes `index.html`, JS and CSS chunks, and files from `assets/`).
 This piece of code should be updated to force cache re-validation: